-Preliminary landscape plans for each individual development application will consist of a variety of trees, shrubs, and understory planting to add color and

-Utilize Planting Islands with Large Trees and Shrubs at Truck Court Entrances texture and provide screening of the buildings, parking, and truck courts.
+Preliminary landscape plans for each individual development application will consist of a variety of trees, shrubs, and understory planting to add color and texture and provide screening of the buildings, parking, and truck courts.
 A row of trees will be planted along the street and will include flowering accent trees at the driveway entries to denote access points to the project.